 - Point of Sale (POS), including merchandising in-store or speaking with a sales representative

-- Loyalty Programmes, including exclusive discounts and offers
+- Loyalty programs, including exclusive discounts and offers

 - Billing, as a negative billing experience could deter customers and result in negative feedback.